 4) SAVE YOUR MONEY

 Being frugal and saving your money is so important.
 I would limit my spending any way I could and sell anything I didn’t use or didn’t serve me.
-I lived at my parents to save up, so if you have that opportunity, take it.
-Money you save can, and should, be invested in trips, camera gear or any other business-related expense.
-I would take road trips to neighbouring provinces or states instead of big international trips.
-I’d always travel on a budget—which included backcountry camping, car camping, making food at camp (and not eating out), splitting costs with four or more people and trying to get things comped with brand deals.
+I lived with my parents to save up, so if you have that opportunity, take it.
+The money you save can, and should, be invested in trips, camera gear, or any other business-related expense.
+I would take road trips to neighboring provinces or states instead of big international trips.
+I’d always travel on a budget—which included backcountry camping, car camping, making food at camp (and not eating out), splitting costs with four or more people, and trying to get things comped with brand deals.

 5) PRIORITIZE, PRIORITIZE, PRIORITIZE

 Skip that party and prioritize your side hustle!
 I chose my social outings wisely and spent almost every weekend or day off either in the mountains, on a road trip, or working on the administration side of things.
 Even if I had two or three days off, I would ‘send it’ to Washington, Oregon, Alberta, and even Idaho (17-hour drive away from my house).
 Making the most out of the time you have is so crucial.
 Be prepared to spend hours working when your friends are partying—and remember that this will pay off in the long run.